The Aviator (2004 film): Development

-The Aviator was a joint production between Warner Bros., which handled Latin American and Canadian distribution, and Disney, which released the film internationally under its Miramax Films banner in the United States and the United Kingdom.
+The Aviator was a joint production between Warner Bros.
+Pictures, which handled Latin American and Canadian distribution, and Disney, which released the film internationally under its Miramax Films banner in the United States and the United Kingdom.
 Disney previously developed a Hughes biopic with director Brian De Palma and actor Nicolas Cage between 1997 and 1998.
 Titled Mr. Hughes, the film would have starred Cage in the dual roles of both Hughes and Clifford Irving.
 It was conceived when De Palma and Cage were working on Snake Eyes with writer David Koepp.
 Universal Pictures joined the competition in March 1998 when it purchased the film rights to Empire: The Life, Legend and Madness of Howard Hughes (ISBN 0-393000-257), written by Donald Barlett and James Steele.

-The Hughes brothers were going to direct Johnny Depp as Howard Hughes, based on a script by Terry Hayes, Universal canceled it when it decided it did not want to fast-track development to compete with Disney.
-In the mid 1990s and early 2000s, director Miloš Forman was in talks to direct a film about the early life Hughes with Edward Norton as the eccentric young billionaire.
-Also, in the early 2000s, director Christopher Nolan was developing a film about Hughes based on the book Hughes: The Private Diaries, Memos and Letters by Richard Hack.
-The film was shelved when Scorsese was on board to direct The Aviator.
-Nolan returned to his Howard Hughes project after completing The Dark Knight Rises.
-This time, Nolan used the book Citizen Hughes: The Power, the Money and the Madness by Michael Drosnin as the source of his film.
-Nolan wrote the script and the script follows the darker and final years of Hughes's life.
+The Hughes brothers were going to direct Johnny Depp as Howard Hughes, based on a script by Terry Hayes.
+Universal canceled it when they decided they did not want to fast-track development to compete with Disney.
+In the mid-1990s and early 2000s, director Miloš Forman was in talks to direct a film about the early life of Hughes with Edward Norton as Hughes.
+In 2001, another version was announced to be produced and directed by William Friedkin, who intended to make a three-hour film about Hughes based on the book Hughes: The Private Diaries, Memos and Letters by Richard Hack.
+In a 2002 report from Variety, it was revealed that Norman Jewison had been developing a Hughes biopic based on Terry Moore's autobiography The Beauty and the Billionaire for "more than a year" and was going to meet with John Travolta for the role.
+Also, in the early 2000s, director Christopher Nolan had developed a film about Hughes, itself also based on Hack's biography.
+All other versions were shelved when Martin Scorsese came aboard to direct The Aviator, though Nolan would later return to his Howard Hughes project after completing The Dark Knight Rises in 2012, using the book Citizen Hughes: The Power, the Money and the Madness by Michael Drosnin as the source.
+Nolan wrote the script himself, which followed the darker and final years of Hughes's life.
 Nolan, once again, shelved the project when Warren Beatty was developing his long-awaited Hughes film.
-It was reported that Nolan's Hughes film was to star Jim Carrey as the reclusive, elderly billionaire.
+It was reported that Nolan's version would have starred Jim Carrey as Hughes.